symfony/symfony-docs/setup.rst

 a different configuration for both the command console and the web server, so you need to check both.

-Once you fix all the reported issues, uninstall the requirements checker:
+Once you've fixed all the reported issues, uninstall the requirements checker:

 .. code-block:: terminal